kumo829/StudentsProfileManager/Readme.md

 15. **Prometheus** and **Grafana**.
 The last time I used InfluxDB and Grafana, I think that Prometheus has a better integration with Spring Boot.
 16. **Spring Native**.
 I want to try the underlying GraalVM Native Image builder to create Spring-based microservices compiled to native code.
 Compared to using the regular Java Virtual Machine, this will result in microservices that can start up almost instantly.
 17. **GitHub Actions**.
 I've always used Jenkins, now I want to see if there is any additional benefit using GitHub native actions.
+18. **[Miro](https://miro.com/)**.
+To model and diagram processes.
+19. **[Structurizr](https://structurizr.com/help)**.
+To model components.
+I'm a big fan of the C4 model but have never tried Structurizr, I wouldn't say I like the user interface, but I'll give it a chance.
+20. **[Ilograph](https://www.ilograph.com/)**.
+To document tech specs and the internal structure of some components.
+It is going to be the first time that I use it, so I don't really know what to spect.

 ## Tech Stack